Anisotropic mesh quality measures and adaptation for polygonal meshes: Anisotropic mesh quality measures

-In practice, the piecewise linear barycentric mapping is much easier to compute than the Wachspress barycentric mapping.
-For this reason, we consider the former only in this work.
-In this case, the Jacobian matrix $\J_T$ of the mapping $\cF_T$ is piecewise constant on each $T\in\T$.
-If we also use a piecewise constant approximation of $\M$ on $T$, from (\ref{eq:contMeasurements}) and (\ref{eq:contGlobalMeasurements}) we obtain the second set of mesh quality measures as
+\revC{In the construction of mesh quality measures, we consider the piecewise linear barycentric mapping described above.} Then, the Jacobian matrix $\J_T$ of the mapping $\cF_T$ is piecewise constant on each \revZ{$T$, i.e., it is constant on each triangle of $\T_T$.} If we also use a piecewise constant approximation of $\M$ on $T$, from (\ref{eq:contMeasurements}) and (\ref{eq:contGlobalMeasurements}) we obtain the second set of mesh quality measures as

 where $\J_T|_K$ is the restriction of $\J_T$ on $K$,

 and $N_{tri}$ is the total number of the triangles in the mesh.